lukechesser/Montreal-Collective/README.md

 Save your entry at the bottom of the file (use spaces for the indentation, not tabs — YAML doesn't like tabs).
 Note a couple of guidelines (also see the existing entries for a better idea of what to write):

-1. name: Don't name it 'Montreal blah blah'.
+1. **name**: Don't name it 'Montreal blah blah'.
 That's assumed already.
 So if it's the 'Montreal' chapter of 'Startup Festival', call it Startup Festival.

-2. category: Use singular categories (event instead of events).
+2. **category**: Use singular categories (event instead of events).
 Only list each entry as one, otherwise you might break something.

-3. url: Don't put in the `https://` or `http://`.
+3. **url**: Don't put in the `https://` or `http://`.
 Preferably, don't put in the `/en` or `/fr` either (if it's a bilingual site) — just link to the root domain since it will likely be the more popular version.
 Leave off the trailing `/` if your website supports it (it looks prettier without the slash <3).

-4. description: Ease off the *marketing lingo* and definitely leave off the *investor speak* (ie there better not be any appearences of 'digital solution' or 'synergy' anywhere in your description).
+4. **description**: Ease off the *marketing lingo* and definitely leave off the *investor speak* (ie there better not be any appearences of 'digital solution' or 'synergy' anywhere in your description).
 Use the [third-person narrative](http://en.wikipedia.org/wiki/Third_person) preferrably (ie. don't say 'Shopify is the best platform for YOU to build an online store').

-5. twitter (optional): leave off the `@`.
+5. **twitter** (optional): leave off the `@`.
 Preferrably all lowercase.

-6. facebook (optional): preferrably all lowercase.
+6. **facebook** (optional): preferrably all lowercase.

 As for the image/logo, fire up Photoshop and [download this template PSD](http://cl.ly/T8j5).
 If you turn on the guidelines, make sure your logo fits inside the inner guidelines and is roughly centered.
 Preferrably, use a background color other than white (it makes your company standout more and looks less boring).
-Save the image as a JPEG (high-quality is fine, because it gets run through a minimizer before deploying anyways).
-Put the logo in the `_img` directory. **Not the `img` directory**.
+Save the image as a JPEG (high-quality is fine, because it gets run through a minimizer before deploying anyways). **Put the logo in the `_img` directory**. *Not the `img` directory*.

-Commit and push.
-Then open up a pull-request.
+**Commit and push.
+Then open up a pull-request.**

-**It would be great if you linked to the site somewhere on your own website (ex. a link in your site's footer linking 'Made in Montreal' to this site).**
+Lastly, it would be great if you linked to the site somewhere on your own website (ex. a link in your site's footer linking 'Made in Montreal' to this site).

 If this all sounds too technical, feel free to [create an issue][create an issue] with the same information (logo, name, description, etc.) and one of the maintainers will add it in when they get time.

 ## Editing existing entries

 Same deal as adding a new entry: [fork and create a pull-request][fork repo].
 Only this time half the work is already done for you.
 Note that changes can be made by anyone, but preference will be given for employees/volunteers of the company/startup/event/investor.

 ## FAQs